 Is there anything better than a well-cooked steak?
-Not a well done steak, of course… I’m talking about steak that’s perfectly crispy on the outside and juicy on the inside.
-I like medium rare steak because it has a rich, buttery flavor and a melt-in-your-mouth tenderness that disappears as soon as it’s cooked any further.
+Not a well-done steak, of course… I’m talking about steak that’s perfectly crispy on the outside and juicy on the inside, like our top grilled steak recipes.
+I like medium-rare steak because it has a rich, buttery flavor and a melt-in-your-mouth tenderness that disappears as soon as it’s cooked any further.

 It’s that exact moment of doneness that makes this task seem like a daunting feat.
-I’m a former restaurant chef, and I’d love to share a few steak-cooking secrets that will help you pull off medium rare.
+I’m a former restaurant chef, and I’d love to share how to cook the best medium-rare steak with you.

 Since the moisture inside the steak can’t escape at these low temperatures, your steak turns out as juicy as possible.